sagemath/sagewiki_to_gh-2022-10-10/daysff/pms.md

 #format wiki
 #language en

-Goal--get the examples from the Thesis to work
+Goal--get the examples from the thesis to work

 Pointsearch
-            *height zero or one, easy, since we just need a point, we can possibly just do this ourselves *eventually need the whole thing, since points might have larger hight *in the examples they are all hight zero or one
+            *height zero or one, easy, since we just need a point, we can possibly just do this ourselves *eventually need the whole thing, since points might have larger height *in the examples they are all height zero or one

 ConcisFF(Kevin)
             *square roots in residue fields and lifts, also conic solving over QQ (auxiliary,i.e. useful in general)

-DescentFF(all-ish)
+DescentFF(Kevin and Jen)
             *in the process of being decomposed and doctested/tested *need to find intersections of curves (points) -restrict to hight zero or one?
             *find all the singular points? make this case work?